raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 #### Formidable Natural Weapons

 This creature is able tocan actively parry or deflect attacks using its natural weapons.
 This is due to a combination of fighting style and possessing natural armament being formed from resilient substances such as horn, chitin or bone which are able tocan shrug off damage from manufactured weapons.
-Note that creatures lacking this trait either rely on their natural armourarmor to turn blows or use Evade.
+Note that creatures lacking this trait either rely on their natural armor to turn blows or use Evade.

 #### Frenzy